wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 only matters during replacements, which delimits the range of search for the victim block.
 (Note that this may also implicitly limits the data slots a tag entry at certain set can point to, due to the way the data slot set index is generated).

+The tag array runs NRR (Not Recently Reused) replacement algorithm.
+Each tag entry has a single bit indicating whether the entry is re-referenced after being inserted (value being 0) or not (value being 1).